 How much does it cost to book a stopover using KrisFlyer miles?

 Let’s start with the basic stopover rules when flying on Singapore Airlines:

-Ideally, you’ll want to book your ticket as a Saver Award because it is cheaper than a Standard Award (but has less availability.)
+Ideally, you’ll want to book your ticket as a Saver Award because it is cheaper than an Advantage Award (but has less availability.)

-Here’s my take on the most popular Singapore Airlines routes used by New Zealand-based travellers:
+Here’s my take on the most popular Singapore Airlines routes used by New Zealand-based travellers, priced as Saver Awards:

 Looking at the above table, one of the best value redemptions would be: